shlomid100/k8s/k8s/tasks/task-2.md

 9. Roll the `dev` deployment **back** to the previous image.

-10. Open a shell inside one of the `test` pods.
+10. BONUS: Open a shell inside one of the `test` pods.
 Create a file called `/tmp/hello.txt` with any content.
 Exit the shell.

-11. Delete that same pod.
+11. BONUS: Delete that same pod.
 After it gets replaced, open a shell in the new pod and check whether `/tmp/hello.txt` exists.
     Write down the answer: **does the file exist?
 Why or why not?**

 12. Show the most recent **events** in the `dev` namespace, sorted by time.